Shannon’s Stage 2A Lynch Syndrome Colon Cancer Story

 Describe the recovery process

-As far as recovery time I think it was about a week.
-I’m one who likes to push my limits and sometimes it’s not a good thing.
-My husband was very – you need to lay down on the couch and not do anything.
+As far as recovery time, I think it was about a week.
+I’m one who likes to push my limits, and sometimes it’s not a good thing.
+My husband was very like, “You need to lay down on the couch and not do anything.”
 He set up for people to come over and help with the boys during the day while I recovered.

-After about a week I was able to really get up and start doing things.
-I would get up for a little bit but I was really tired after the surgery.
-I think that’s a really good point to make is that you need to let yourself heal sometimes even though your mind may be saying you’ve got to get back to normal, you’ve got to do this.
+After about a week, I was able to really get up and start doing things.
+I would get up for a little bit, but I was really tired after the surgery.
+I think that’s a really good point to make.
+You need to let yourself heal sometimes, even though your mind may be saying, “You’ve got to get back to normal; you’ve got to do this.”

 But sometimes it’s good to just give your mind a rest and just relax.